Sex After 50: How Our Changing Body Affects Our Sexual Health

 - Hormone therapy for prostate cancer is known to cause reduced libido, breast enlargement, and shrinkage of the penis and testicles.

-How do you maintain sexual health after 50 despite your changing body?
+How do you manage sexual health after 50 alongside your changing body?

-Once you receive a thorough check-up and your doctor pinpoints the likely cause of your troubles, it’s time to explore treatment options.
+Once you’ve talked to your doctor and identified the factors affecting your sexual health, it’s time to explore treatment options.
 For example:

-- If urinary incontinence is disrupting your sexual activity, you could benefit from medication or a device placed in the vagina that lifts the bladder.
-Surgery may be an option as well.
+- If urinary incontinence is disrupting your sexual activity, medication or a pessary (a device placed in your vagina that lifts your bladder) can be effective.
+Surgery may be an option, too.

-- If menopause is causing symptoms that interfere with your sexual desire or intercourse itself, hormone replacement therapy (HRT) may help.
-HRT should be avoided if you have certain risk factors, so be sure to discuss this treatment thoroughly with your provider first.
+- If menopause symptoms interfere with your sexual desire or intercourse itself, hormone therapy (HT) may help.
+Be sure to discuss this option thoroughly with your provider first, because there are risk factors that depend on your age, health conditions, and other factors.

-- If you're unable to achieve an erection because of a health issue, certain ED medications or a vacuum pump device can help.
+- If you're unable to achieve an erection because of a health issue, certain ED medications or a vacuum pump device could be options.
 If the root cause of your ED is psychological, counseling may help you overcome the emotional roadblocks that are interfering with arousal.

 - If penetration is painful, water-based lubricants, vaginal moisturizers, and estrogen cream can provide relief.
 Trying new sexual positions may also make a world of difference.